-The programme had been developed by our colleagues Francis Rumsey and Jonathan Kingston.
+The programme for this choir and organ series has been developed by our colleagues Francis Rumsey and Jonathan Kingston.
 You may have seen Francis presenting the videos on our range of ‘Physis‘ organs.
 Francis is equally talented behind the camera, masterminding the schedule, as he is in front of it in his presenter role.

 Some of the works we used, all listed below, have seasonal significance while others are appropriate any time in the church calendar:

-Introducing the performers
+Introducing the Choir and Singers

 Our singers are Emily Armour – Soprano, Elspeth Marrow – Alto, Joseph Thompson – Tenor and Jack Lawrence-Jones – Bass.